-Our first method is presenting your finished cross stitch as a canvas.
+Our second method is presenting your finished cross stitch as a canvas.
 You’ll need just a few materials and a staple gun for this easy method.
-Find out how to frame your cross stitch as canvas with three easy steps:
+Find out how to frame your cross stitch as a canvas with three easy steps:

 Back your stitching with interfacing and press.
 Measure your canvas frame and mark the halfway points along each edge.
 Join up these points in pencil to make a cross on your frame.